Americo-Liberian people: Political influence in Liberia

-After coming to power, TWP Americo-Liberian president William Tolbert sought to introduce some liberal reforms including addressing imbalances between Americo-Liberians and the indigenous peoples by bringing more native figures into the government.
+Tubman was succeeded by his Vice President, TWP Americo-Liberian William Tolbert in 1971.
+After coming to power Tolbert sought to introduce more liberal reforms which also included addressing imbalances between Americo-Liberians and the indigenous peoples by bringing more native figures into the government.
 However, these reforms proved unpopular among some of the Americo-Liberian population (including members of his cabinet) who felt Tolbert was undermining their position and accused him of "letting the peasants into the kitchen" while native Liberians felt the changes were happening too slowly.
-In 1980, native Liberian Samuel Doe led the 1980 Liberian coup d'état in which Tolbert was assassinated and Americo-Liberian political dominance came to an end.
+The U.S.-Liberia relationship also became strained during this time as Tolbert welcomed leaders from communist nations such as China, Cuba, and the Soviet Union.
+Additionally, he cut ties with U.S. ally Israel during the Yom Kippur War.

+In 1980, Samuel Doe became the first non-Americo-Liberian head of state after he led the 1980 Liberian coup d'état, in which Tolbert was assassinated.
+Doe's tenure as leader of Liberia led to the destruction of the country's economy and the destabilization of the country, including the political marginalization of Americo-Liberians and eventually the First Liberian Civil War beginning in 1989.
+By the early 21st century, Liberia had been reduced to one of the most impoverished nations in the world, with a majority of the population living below the international poverty line.

-There is a debate among academics about how upper-class Americo-Liberians were able exert a political power and influence greater than their population.
+There is a debate among academics about how upper-class Americo-Liberians were able to exert political power and influence greater than their population.
 Some academics attribute the influence of the Americo-Liberians to the consolidation of economic and social interests across the various facets of Americo-Liberian society despite the fact that some initial divisions in early Americo-Liberian society were based on state of origin in the United States, educational levels, socio-economic class, free or freedmen status, and perhaps "colorism", particularly because the first president was of mixed race, as were numerous immigrants, reflecting the nature of African-American society in the Upper South.

-However, some scholars argue against the importance of colorism in early Americo-Liberian society and have noted, that during the early Republic, the Americo-Liberian political leaders had an array of skin colors and tones from very dark skin to light skinned phenotypes reflecting African-European admixture, indicating that the theory on the importance of colorism in Americo-Liberian society is unlikely to be accurate.
+However, some scholars argue against the importance of colorism in early Americo-Liberian society and have noted, that during the early Republic, the Americo-Liberian political leaders had an array of skin colors and tones from very dark skin to light-skinned phenotypes reflecting African-European admixture, indicating that the theory on the importance of colorism in Americo-Liberian society is unlikely to be accurate.

 It is more likely that upper-class Americo-Liberians built their power on their familiarity with American culture and economics, shared lineage, and ability to create a network of shared interests.
 Others believe their extensive political influence was in part due to the Masonic Order of Liberia, a fraternal organization.
 A marble Masonic Lodge was built in 1867 as one of Monrovia's most impressive buildings.
-It was considered a bastion of Americo-Liberian power, and was strong enough to survive the civil war.
+It was considered a bastion of Americo-Liberian power and was strong enough to survive the civil war.
 After years of neglect after the war the Masonic order has repaired the lodge.

-In 1980, a violent military coup was led by Samuel Doe.
-Doe's tenure as leader of Liberia led to a period of civil wars, resulting in destruction of the country's economy.
-In the early 21st century, Liberia has been reduced to one of the most impoverished nations in the world, in which most of the population lives below the international poverty line.